Phantalisa/berlin/README.md

 ### How it works

 - The `.github/workflows/jekyll.yml` file contains the GitHub Actions workflow that:
-  - Installs dependencies
+  - Uses latest v4 versions of GitHub Actions (checkout, cache, upload-pages-artifact, deploy-pages)
-  - Builds the Jekyll site
+  - Installs dependencies and builds the Jekyll site
-  - Uses the official GitHub Pages deployment action
-  - Respects repository permissions
+  - Uploads and deploys the site with proper permissions

 - The `.nojekyll` file tells GitHub not to use its built-in Jekyll processor
 - The `CNAME` file ensures the custom domain (maedchentreff-berlin.de) is maintained